 Managing healthcare records of regular checkups is a pretty hefty task, forget about perfectly maintaining records of patients who suffer from a terminal illness.
 Mobile and web applications can be used to maintain healthcare records for effective collaboration between doctors, insurance companies and patients.
 Since these records are being stored on shared hosting services so it can be accessed from anywhere and it is unlikely that you would lose your records.

 6. Real-Time Insurance Claim and Verification

 When an insurance company maintains medical records of patients on mobile and web applications then these can be shared between medical practitioners.
-If a patient is prescribed a treatment then the patient can claim this record through the application and company can request the verification of prescription in real-time and settle the claims within 24 hours.
-The approach will not only improve the service for patients but it will increase the number associated medical partners.
+If a patient is prescribed a treatment then the patient can claim this record through the application and the company can request the verification of prescription in real-time and settle the claims within 24 hours.
+The approach will not only improve the service for patients but it will increase the number of associated medical partners.

 7. Predictive analysis of patients’ health

 If a company has complete healthcare records of volunteers then their data can be fed to machine learning training models and engines for predictive modelling.
 The accuracy of these models is directly proportional to the training they get.
 These models will be able to predict the potential health risks to a patient a lot earlier so that they could take the preventive measures and live a long healthy life.

 Medicines and medical kits expire in Inventories of hospitals even when they could be consumed earlier instead of the stock that has a longer expiry date.
 The expiring stock reflects huge loses on balance sheets and increasing their expense.
 The use of mobile and web applications for inventory management in hospitals can help to reduce the operational costs of hospitals and provides them with the opportunity to offer healthcare services on a highly competitive price.
 The scenario will turn out to be a win-win situation for hospitals and patients.